Shant1986/Payment/README.md

 # Payment States
-This short article describes the basics of payment behaviour which is required in most of the payment and FinTech industies.
+This short article describes the basics of payment behaviour which is required in most of the Payment and FinTech Processes.

 >There are some instances where there are more `actions` or `states` of the payments, while other instances miss few of the below mentioned states or actions or have different nomenclature.